WebAssembly/tool-conventions/README.md

 These conventions are also not exclusive.
 There could be multiple conventions for a given language for a given purpose.
-There are natural benefits to interoperability, but there are many reasons where having more than one way to do things can also make sense in m any circumstances.
+There are natural benefits to interoperability, but there are many reasons where having more than one way to do things can also make sense in many circumstances.